Make music videos and grow your audience

 - Use the Comments tool in YouTube Studio to regularly reply to positive comments on your videos, especially from viewers who regularly comment.

 - Use specific calls-to-action at the end of your videos, such as “what song should I perform next” to spur engagement from your community.

 - Work with your label, publisher or music distributor to enable Content ID so that fans are able to upload videos using your music.

 - Consider highlighting some of the most creative fan uploads either in a compilation or a curated channel section.

-- Use the YouTube Analytics Comments report to see how often and on which videos fans are commenting.
+- Look at your channel comments to see how often and on which videos fans are commenting.

 - Use "Music charts & insights" to see how many views you’re receiving on your uploads and claimed fan videos too.

 Note: These strategies are suggestions pulled from our experience with YouTube creators and are not promises or guarantees for success.

 - Fans show support in various ways.
 Some start a conversation with you in the comments, others may go so far to make a fan video or cover song.